 Create a wall chart outlining key points of what your business idea is and why it’s possible.
 You now have a visual reference of what a great job you are doing and how you will succeed when uncertainty creeps in.

-Planning is the other foundation-forming task.
-Planning has given me structure, perspective, clarity and confidence.
+Planning is the other foundation-forming task as planning delivers structure, perspective, clarity and confidence.

-One of the benefits of spending years in the corporate arena is being exposed to the cogs of large business in motion.
-Policies, procedures, strict documentation, filing, levels of approval, lots of crossing t’s and dotting I’s, legislation, industry governing bodies, quality levels to achieve, the list goes on.
+One of the benefits of spending years in corporate roles is being exposed to the mechanics of a large business.
+Policies, procedures, strict documentation, filing, levels of approval, lots of crossing T’s and dotting I’s, legislation, industry governing bodies, quality levels to achieve, the list goes on.

 I have replicated this thinking in planning for my small business.